dasaderi/Lab_CoC_templates/template_v1.md

 of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, national origin, age or religion.
 We do not tolerate harassment by and/or of members of our community in any form.

+**In summary:**
+* All communication – online and in person – should be appropriate for a professional audience including people of many different backgrounds.
+* Sexual language and imagery is not appropriate at any time.
+* Be kind and respectful to others and their opinions.
+* Do not insult or put down other lab members.
+Your ideas are not more valuable than others'.
+* Behave professionally.
+* Remember that harassment and sexist, racist, or exclusionary jokes will not be tolerated in this space.

+Participants asked to stop any harassing or disrespectuf behavior are expected to comply immediately.
+Members of the XX lab who violate these rules – no matter how much they have contributed to the XX lab, or how specialized their skill set – will be approached by _PI NAME_.
+If inappropriate behaviour persists after a discussion with _PI NAME_, the perpetuator will be asked to discontinue their participation in XX lab projects.

 To report violation, you can do any of the following:
 * Please feel free to talk to me if the violation is perpetuated by any other laboratory member that is not myself
 * XX Office at XX institution for anonymous reporting
 * XX Office at XX institunio for ...
+* XX person (this person could be the program director, another advisor, or HR appointed person) appointed specifically for any violation of this policy perpetuated by myself or another individual of the laboratory whose misconduct you are not comfortable discussing directly with me.
 * |add more here|

 ## Responsibilities